Help Keep Great Teachers in Minnesota Classrooms

 What’s Being Proposed?

-Despite the grave concerns shared by educators and advocates across the state, a proposal to dramatically change tiered licensure is advancing in the House Education Omnibus Bill (HF 2400).
+Despite the grave concerns shared by educators and advocates across the state, there is a proposal to dramatically change tiered licensure advancing in the House (HF1329).
 The proposed changes would:

 - remove numerous non-traditional pathways to a Tier 2 license;